Monitoring supply chain compliance takes skills and experience

 The GDPR (General Data Protection Regulation) requires organisations to monitor their third parties’ compliance with their legal and contractual obligations.
 The EDPB (European Data Protection Board) makes it clear that it is not sufficient to place contractual obligations on third parties – organisations must also document how they ensure compliance.

-DQM GRC can operate your audit programme and give you confidence that risks that arise through your supply chain are identified and minimised.
+We are experienced in designing and delivering audits on behalf of our customers, identifying third-party risk and suggesting remediation.
+Our supply chain audits are based on the best-practice information security standards ISO 27001 and ISO 27701, giving you the confidence that risks that arise through your supply chain will be identified and minimised.
 We can design an audit programme around your risks and controls and seek answers from your suppliers and processors about their practices.
 You will receive a report that identifies areas of good practice and highlights deficiencies, supported by recommendations to resolve or mitigate them.

 1.